SciKit-Surgery/scikit-surgerytutorial02/README.rst

 The SNAPPY Tutorial on Software Development for Clinical Translation is part of the `SNAPPY`_ software project, developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

-The SNAPPY Tutorial on Software Development for Clinical Translation supports Python 2.7 and Python 3.6.
+This SNAPPY Tutorial has been tested with Python 2.7, Python 3.6 and Python 3.7.

 Contributing
 ^^^^^^^^^^^^